Back to ArticlesRetirement Planning

 • Healthcare and long-term care costs

-Make strategic decisions about CPP (can start at 60 or delay until 70), OAS (starts at 65, can defer to 70), and any employer pensions.
-These decisions have permanent implications.
+Learn about timing decisions for CPP (can start at 60 or delay until 70), OAS (starts at 65, can defer to 70), and any employer pensions.
+These decisions have permanent implications—consider consulting a professional.

 Manage Tax Efficiency